 "The climate used to be quite different in the past (in Abolhassani ICCA).
 Summers were warmer and winters quite colder.
 I even remember when I was a school kid, some years it snowed up to forty times.
 It used to rain all the time.
 However, the environmental conditions have changed.
-In the last 15 years, we have rarely had thriving springs...We soon realised that the traditional form of livestock rearing doesn't work any more.
+In the last 15 years, we have rarely had thriving springs...
+We soon realised that the traditional form of livestock rearing doesn't work any more.
 Those who kept too many sheep, lost them due to droughts.
 So, we decided to reduce the number of sheep and invest the money partly in agriculture.
 We started growing barley to be used by lambs in the reproductive season.
+This way, started growing barley to be used by lambs in the reproductive season.
 This way, we could increase each lamb and sheep weight up to 30 kilos by May and generate quite an extra income.
 We realised that this initiative works much better than just increasing the numbers of sheep and goats when a simple drought could destroy most of them."